trauber/saviana/README.md

   - attach text, style it, change for other containers
 - [ ] align all non-repeater text. (columns or containers?)
 - [ ] set up domain on godaddy
+- [ ] review all pages in mobile

+## 2022-11-18

+- squared off logo at 600x600; complete logo now displays on mobile

+## 2022-11-17

+- Put up new logo, linked to home page.
+- put up prettier contact us; reformatted about us

 ## 2022-11-16